 'Shadow Economy Procurement Connected Policy' means the Shadow economy - increasing the integrity of government procurement: Procurement connected policy guidelines March 2019 available at https://treasury.gov.au/publication/p2019-t369466.

-'Site' means a physical location in an Employment Region specified in item 4.3 of SCHEDULE 1 - DEED AND BUSINESS DETAILS.
+'Site' means a physical location from which the Provider delivers the Services, and at a minimum includes the locations specified in item 4 of the SCHEDULE - DEED AND BUSINESS DETAILS.